quintenbons/sysd/README.md

 - Deploy everything with `./setup_all.sh [G5K_USER]`

+This will deploy some workers for some time (specifics are in `deploiement/setenv.sh`).
+Local ssh configuration is also changed, so you won't need your password anymore.

+To check the current deployment, check out the info.json file:

+`ssh grenoble.g5k "cat ~/g5k_deploy/info.json"`

 ## RabbitMQ Broker

 Two vhosts are needed, one for celery (tasks), one for the directory, which is needed for general communication between workers.